 Magnetic remanence, on the other hand, while also correlated with titanomagnetite content, is strongly dependent on the grain size, shape, and microstructure of the magnetic minerals.
 The Koenigsberger ratio (Q) measures the relative strengths of the induced and remanent magnetizations.
 It is given by .
 Hence, Q’s greater than unity indicate dominance by remanent magnetization; Q values of less than unity indicate dominance by induced magnetization.
 Representative tables and values of susceptibility and Q can be found in Clark (1997).

 The magnetic properties of igneous and metamorphic rocks are a reflection of the partitioning of iron between oxide and silicate phases, and do not correspond to standard petrologic classifications.
 This partitioning occurs in the near-surface realm (Clark, 1997) and probably also within the deep lithosphere (cf. Wasilewski and Mayhew, 1992).
 Standard sedimentary rock classifications, on the other hand, do show a correspondence with magnetic properties.
 Fe-rich chemical sediments (e.g. Banded Iron Formations) and immature clastic sediments with abundant magnetite are two strongly magnetic sedimentary rock types, for example.
-Iron sulphide minerals, possibly associated with hydrocarbon migration or abiologic processes, may also produce subtle magnetic anomalies over sedimentary basins (Reynolds et al. 1991, 1994), but the active processes are still controversial and an active area of research (Stone et al., 2004).
+Iron sulphide minerals, possibly associated with hydrocarbon migration or abiologic processes, may also produce subtle magnetic anomalies over sedimentary basins (Reynolds et al. 1991, 1994), but the processes are still controversial and an active area of research (Stone et al., 2004).

 Igneous and metamorphic rock types (e.g. granodiorite, rhyolite, gabbro) often exhibit bimodal susceptibility distributions, a reflection of ferromagnetic and paramagnetic populations (cf. Figure 7 in Clark, 1999).
-This was first recognized as a consequence of the very large petrophysical sampling program conducted on the Fennoscandian shield (cf. Korhonen, 1993).
+This was first recognized as a consequence of the very large petrophysical sampling program conducted on the Fennoscandian shield (cf. Korhonen et al., 1993).
 Iron in the paramagnetic population is incorporated into silicate phases, whereas iron in the ferromagnetic population is typically in magnetite.

 The magnetic petrology of granitic rocks provides an example of this bimodal distribution, with the relatively oxidized, magnetite-rich, I-type granitoids contrasting with the relatively reduced, ilmenite-rich, S-type granitoids (Clark, 1999).
 These granitoid-types can often be distinguished by the presence of common minor minerals.
 Hornblende-biotite granodiorites are usually ferromagnetic, whereas muscovite-biotite granodiorites are not (Clark, 1997).
 Economic mineralization (Cu, Au, Mo, Sn) also shows patterns (Ishihara, 1981) that are controlled in part by this classification.